12 Best Shoulder Workouts To Build Strong, Sculpted Delts

 Incline Bench Press (Barbell Or Dumbbell)

-The Incline Bench Press is a great example of a compound shoulder exercise, meaning it targets multiple muscles at the same time.
+The incline dumbbell bench press is a great example of a compound shoulder exercise, meaning it targets multiple muscles at the same time.
 This shoulder training exercise specifically targets your shoulders, upper chest, and triceps.
 You can use a barbell or set of dumbbells for this.

 1. Set an adjustable bench to a 15-30 degree incline and lie on your back with your feet flat on the floor.
 Grip the dumbbell or barbell with an overhand grip.